 1. Michael Jordan - 48 Inches

 If at all there was a player who could justify or even top the moniker 'His Airness', it is Michael Jordan.
-With a hangtime of 0.92 seconds and vertical leap of 48 inches, Michael Jordan tops our list of players with the greatest vertical leap in history.
+Jordan tops our list of players with the highest vertical leap of 48 inches.
+This to go along with a hangtime of 0.92 seconds.

 Jumpman's most iconic dunk was from the free throw line in the 1988 All-Star Weekend Slam Dunk Competition, for which he received a perfect score of 50 from the judges.
 Throughout his career, Jordan provided us a taste of his athletic ability in what seemed like almost every game.